Generative Bayesian Inference with GANs: Performance Evaluation

-To recover the posterior distributions, we draw $M=1\,000$ samples for each method, except the top 1\% for the ABC methods.
 A typical snapshot (for one particular data realization) of the approximated posteriors is given in \Cref{fig:lv_post} and the summary statistics averaged over $10$ repetitions are reported in \Cref{tab:lv_post}.
-Since we do not have access to the true posterior, we look at the width of the $95\%$ credible interval, its coverage (proportion of the 10 replications such that the true value is inside the credible interval), and bias of the posterior mean.
-Again, {we observe that B-GAN-2S and B-GAN-VB outperforms B-GAN and SNL with a smaller bias and tighter variance.
-In \Cref{fig:lv_post}, B-GAN-VB appears to have smaller bias than B-GAN-2S when estimating all parameters but $\theta_1$.} The computation cost requirements are compared in Section \ref{sec:compute_cost}.
+Since we do not have access to the true posterior, we look at the width of the $95\%$ credible interval, its coverage (proportion of the 10 replications such that the true value is inside the credible interval), bias of the posterior mean and the posterior mass concentration.
+Again, we observe that B-GAN-2S and B-GAN-VB outperforms B-GAN with smaller biases, tighter variances and higher probability mass concentrated near $\btheta_0$.
+In \Cref{fig:lv_post}, B-GAN-VB appears to have smaller bias than B-GAN-2S when estimating all parameters and also consistently outperforms SNL.
+The computation cost requirements are compared in Section \ref{sec:compute_cost}.